openebs-archive/openebs-docs/docs/ugcstor.md

   When the `pooltype` = `striped` the number of blockDevice CRs from each node can be in any number, the data is striped across each blockDevice.
 For example, if 4x1TB blockDevices are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on that `node1` is 4TB.

   The number of selected blockDevice CRs across nodes need not be same.
-The claimed blockDevice CRs can be added to the pool spec dynamically as the used capacity gets filled up.
+Unclaimed blockDevice CRs can be added to the pool spec dynamically as the used capacity gets filled up.

 - `type`